iLib-js/ilib-lint/src/config/README.md

         },
         "sdl-xliff": {
             // these are actually special xliff files in our project,
+            // but they have the same syntax as regular xliff, so we can
-            // so we can use the regular xliff parser to parse them "parsers": [ "xliff" ],
+            // still use the regular xliff parser to parse them "parsers": [ "xliff" ],
             "ruleset": ["resource"]
         }